aave-dao/aave-v3-origin/docs/3.6/Aave-v3.6-properties.md

 - When entering an eMode != 0 it must be ensured that:
   - All currently borrowed assets can be borrowed in the selected eMode.
-  - All enabled collaterals are not considered ltv0 based on the rules described above.
+  - All enabled collaterals are not considered `ltv0` based on the rules described above.
 - When leaving eModes (entering eMode 0), it must be ensured that:
   - All currently borrowed assets can be borrowed on the reserve configuration.
-  - All enabled collaterals are not considered ltv0 on the reserve configuration.
+  - All enabled collaterals are not considered `ltv0` on the reserve configuration.
+Implicitly this also means the collaterals are not `lt=0` as the configurator enforces `lt >= ltv`.

 ### OpenZeppelin alignment